davekinkead/thesis/presentations/arse_about_face_liberalism.md

 But what about bivalent propositions?

-- S - that the state should support any religious group (through subsidies or tax collection like Germany)
+- S - that the state should support any religious group
 - T - that the state should not support any religious group

+---

+### ~ (S v T)
+### S = ~T
+### ~S & S

+Now the liberal might respond that we should neither support, nor oppose any religious group.
+That is after all, the appropriate liberal view.

-Because of the presence of both committed theists and anti-theists, it seems that neither propositions could be included in the set that make up the political conception of justice.
-And because they are bivalent, S is equivalent to ~T, rejecting both seems contradictory.
+But the presence of the anti-theist, would actively opposes even the freedom to pursue what to her is an untrue belief, makes these propositions bivalent.
+Neither S nor T can be accepted in the set that make up the political conception of justice.

+And because they are bivalent, S is equivalent to ~T, rejecting neither is accepting both, which results in a contradictory.

 At best, political liberalism seems to endorse possible positions arbitrarily based on their order of presentation.
 At worst it seems to endorse contradiction.

 ---

+Neither the brittleness nor the contradiction problem entail the instability of regimes in political liberal theory.
+It's certainly possible that the diversity of reasonable comprehensive doctrines is sufficiently small, or we can ignore enough of the contradictions of coercively imposing liberal values onto unwilling groups, that actual liberal democratic regimes can remain stable over time.

+But they certainly point to likely problems of stability and show that political liberal theory hasn't really moved much further than justice as fairness outlines in _A Theory_.

+And we don't need to look very far to see that this is not a purely theoretical problem.
+Liberal democracies are fragile.
+Just look at the rise of fascism in the 1930, again in the 1960s and now the rise of parties like Golden Dawn in Greece.
+An account of political liberalism that is can adequately deal with the problem of stability is an important project, and hasn't been realised yet.

+---

 ## Boundaries

+So what I'd like to do in the second half of this paper is try to articulate and explore a reconceptualisation of political liberalism that I think can overcome the problems of brittleness and contradiction, as well as many others levelled at liberal theory.
+Its an idea about jurisdictional fluidity.

 The boundaries of political units within liberal theory have typically been taken to be exogenous to analysis.
 Liberal theory focuses inward, to the rights, duties, and distribution of primary goods within a society.

-In liberal theories with pre-political geneses such as Locke's, people "incorporate and make one body politic" by agreeing to the "bonds of civil society" ...
-"This any number ... may do because it injures not the freedom of the rest" [^locke1690:8-96]

-And liberal theories with societal geneses have a similar inward focus.
-In _Theory_, Rawls begins with the idea of a society before examining how it ought be organised.
-In _Political Liberalism_, he makes this explicit:

-"the basic structure is that of a closed society: that is, we are to regard it as self-contained and as having no relations with other societies." [^rawls1996:12]

 ---

-The inward focus of political liberalism is driven not by theoretical necessity, but rather by simplicity.
-It's an "abstraction, justified only because it enables us to focus on certain main questions free from distracting details." [^rawls1996:12]

-Of course, this is not to say that liberalism ignores outward relations between peoples.
-Rawls for example, devotes an entire book to relations between states.
-It's just that he is explicit that these outward relations are not governed by the same principles as inward ones when he denies that the difference and equal liberty principles apply between states.
+Rawls is explicit about this.
+He says

+> "the basic structure is that of a closed society: that is, we are to regard it as self-contained and as having no relations with other societies."
+> Political Liberalism, p12

+[^rawls1996:12]

 ---

+Of course relations between states and peoples are not ignored.
+In _The Laws of Peoples_,Rawls devotes an entire book to this very issue.
+It's just that for Rawls at least, relations between peoples are not governed by the same liberal principles that govern relations between peoples.

+For example, Rawls denies that the difference principle applies between nations.
+We have duties to other states to ensure they reach some minimal level of decency and well ordered-ness, but don't need to concern ourselves with broad redistribution to help the worst off.

+---

-Of course it's easy to provide some descriptive account of why political boundaries have always been assumed to be fixed in liberal theory.
+Now it's easy to provide some descriptive account of why political boundaries have always been assumed to be fixed in liberal theory.
 Since the Treaty of Westphalia, the nation state has been the primary entity of political relations.

 But just because that's the way it's always been done doesn't strike me as a particularly good normative reason for continuing to do so.
 We can, as I hope to show, gain considerably from reconceptualising liberalism so that the boundaries of political association are endogenous or dependent variables to our analysis.